paixaop/node-sodium/docs/low-level-api.md

 ```
 // Create the test buffers
-var buffer1 = new Buffer("I am a buffer", "utf-8");
+var buffer1 = Buffer.from("I am a buffer", "utf-8");
-var buffer2 = new Buffer("I am a buffer too", "utf-8");
+var buffer2 = Buffer.from("I am a buffer too", "utf-8");

 // Compare the two buffers for full length of the buffer1
 if( sodium.memcmp(buffer1, buffer2, buffer1.length) == 0 ) {

 	// This will print as the first 13 bytes of
 	// buffer1 are equal to buffer2
 	console.log("Buffers are equal")
 }